roman-milk/roman-milk.github.io/daughters-initiation-into-incest.md

+===

- ****** Daughter's Initiation into Incest ****** bysilkstockingslover© Katie, the head cheerleader, watched through the door window, her own plan spinning in her head as she put her phone away, having filmed the lesbian scene for the past few minutes.
+Katie, the head cheerleader, watched through the door window, her own plan spinning in her head as she put her phone away, having filmed the lesbian scene for the past few minutes.
 She walked away, not wanting them to know that she knew of their lesbianism as she formulated a full plan, the idea of having a couple nerd dykes to serve her appealing, even if one was the Minister's daughter.

  A chill went up Eve's spine at the intimacy of the kiss.
 She didn't want it to end, although it seemed to trigger a gush in her vagina that had finally just begun to be squelched by the Lord's juice.